levinas/SDF-estimates/estimates.md

 It is puzzling that the cow rumen has a higher fraction of unmatched proteins.

 #### 3.1 Fraction of proteins on a contig with > x orfs (2, ..., n)

 #### 3.2 Fraction estimated to be novel operons (all novel orfs)

 #### 3.3 Fraction estimated to linked to known pathways

 #### 4.1 Rate of novel proteins per megabase of assembled contigs (MoAC)

+The novel protein ratio in soil9 and cow rumen are 38% and 48% respectively.
+But we need to conservative considering the expanding NR and potential assembly and gene calling artifacts.
+So let's assume 30% of metagenome proteins are novel.

+Estimate based on soil9: 44M/19G * 0.3 = 690 / MoAC
+Estimate based on cow: 29M/15G * 0.3 = 580 / MoAC

+Estimate based on E. coli: 4314/4.6 * 0.3 = 280 / MoAC

+The discrepancy likely comes from the prevalence of short proteins called in metagenomic assemblies.
+To be a bit more conservative, our overall estimate is 300 novel proteins / MoAC.

 #### 4.2 Rate of novel operons per MoAC

 #### 4.3 Expansion rate of known protein family members per MoAC

 #### 4.4 Global estimate of novel proteins

+300 million based on the estimated 30% ratio of novel proteins in 1 billion metagenomic proteins.

 #### 4.5 Global estimate of unique proteins